Disaster management plans

 - are supported in developing a local emergency plan

 - actively participate in an exercise to test their emergency plan

-- continue to work with Council and other agencies to improve community resilience
+- continue to work with Council and other agencies to improve community resilience.

 Download the Pinkenba Community Emergency Evacuation Plan (PDF - 3.5Mb) to find out more.

-Commercial providers in the animal management industry include, but are not limited to, zoos, commercial stables, boarding kennels and catteries, pet shops and wildlife handlers.
+Commercial providers in the animal management industry include, but are not limited to zoos, commercial stables, boarding kennels and catteries, pet shops and wildlife handlers.

 The Emergency Preparedness Guideline for the Commercial Animal Management Industry is a guide aimed at commercial business owners in the animal management industry who wish to develop a disaster management plan or update their existing plans.

-For more information, you can download the:
+For more information, download the plan: